centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/install.md

 #### License

 The server requires the license to be available and valid on Centreon's central server.
-To do this, you must contact the support [Centreon support team](https://support.centreon.com/) to get & install your license key.
+To do this, you must contact the [Centreon support team](https://support.centreon.com/) to get and install your license key.

 #### Hardware